 From Ruifang Station, you can then join the Pingxi Line trains.
 Service is roughly hourly, but be sure to check the schedule when you are there, so you don’t miss the last train back.
 It’s recommended to get the Pingxi Line day pass, a convenient and cheap pass for the whole line.

-If you would like to take a bus ride through the scenic valleys, you can alternatively take route 795 from Muzha Station on the Taipei Metro (about 1 hour, NT$45)
+If you would like to take a bus ride through the scenic valleys, you can alternatively take route 795 from Muzha Station on the Taipei Metro (about 1 hour, NT$45).
+There are also a variety of day tours on KKday that include all the highlights.

 Don't have an account?
 Register